 Rioters threw bombs and Molotov cocktails at Pepsi bottling plants, overturned and set fire to Pepsi delivery trucks, and sent troves of Pepsi executives hightailing it out of the country.
 Pepsi was slapped with thousands of lawsuits.

-#2 – Hoover: Promotion that ends in $83 million loss and 6 years in court
+#2.
+Hoover: Promotion that ends in $83 million loss

 So they were trying to come up with a plan to get rid of them.
 They ran a campaign that gave away two round-trip plane tickets to the U.S. or Europe with every vacuum purchased.
 Although the company hoped that customers would be more inclined to purchase expensive models, it set its minimum purchase to receive that tickets at £100, or roughly $166 today.